Goldsmiths is well connected by public transport and getting around London is easy once you know how.

 Every location in the UK has a postcode (Goldsmiths’ is SE14 6NW) – searching by postcode will help you easily find your way to a specific destination.

-Oyster cards can be purchased from major airports, tube stations, and major railway stations, as well as in many local shops.
-You will be charged a £5 deposit for the Oyster card (refundable after one year) – that is the official price and you should not pay more than that.
+Oyster cards can be purchased from major airports, Tube stations and major railway stations, as well as in many local shops.
+You will be charged a £5 deposit for the Oyster card (refunded as pay-as-you-go credit after one year) – that is the official price and you should not pay more than that.
 You must then add pre-pay credit or a season ticket to your Oyster card as required before you can travel.

 You should register your Oyster card using the website printed on the reverse of your card.
 Doing this means you will be able to easily replace any lost cards and season tickets at a minimal cost.